ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: ShadowNet

-So we can compute $\mathrm{Conv}(X, \hat{W}^T)$ on the untrusted GPU and restore the output $Y$ with the following formula inside the TEE:

-Note that the computation of $\mathrm{Conv}(X,F)$ is done in the Normal World.
-We discuss how we implement the above transformation in an optimized manner in ShadowNet in Section \ref{sec:scheme_opt}. \point{Pointwise Convolutional Layer} The pointwise convolutional layer is a type of convolution whose kernel height and width are both 1.
-The scheme for the standard convolutional layer can be directly applied to the pointwise convolutional layer.
+Hence, from the above transformation (Eq.~\eqref{eq:conv_w_to_t}) and the properties of linear transformation (Eq. \eqref{eq:linear_transformation}), we have: So, we can compute $\mathrm{Conv}(X, \hat{W}^T)$ on the untrusted GPU and restore the output $Y$ inside the TEE as follows: Note that the computation of $\mathrm{Conv}(X,F)$ is done in the Normal World.
+We discuss an optimized implementation of the above in Sec. \ref{sec:scheme_opt}. \point{Pointwise Convolutional Layer} The scheme for the standard convolutional layer can be directly applied to the pointwise convolutional layer.

-\point{Depthwise Convolutional Layer} Depthwise convolution is a type of convolution where we apply a single convolutional kernel for each input channel.
-The number of input channels and the number of kernels are the same.
-For a given image $I$ and kernel $w$, the depthwise convolution $DWConv$ on input channel $c$ can be described as follows where $h$ and $b$ represent the height and width of the kernel $w$, respectively, and $(x, y)$ refer to the coordinates in the two-dimensional output feature map.
-Note that the kernel $w$ is a two-dimensional matrix.

-The original depthwise convolutional layer is described as follows, where $x_i$ represents $i$-th channel of input $X$.

-For depthwise convolutional layers, ShadowNet applies linear transformations on both the input and the kernels.
+\point{Depthwise Convolutional Layer} For depthwise convolutional layers, ShadowNet applies linear transformations on both the input and the kernels.
 Specifically, we $(1)$ shuffle the sequence of input/kernel channels and $(2)$ obfuscate each input/kernel channel with a random scalar as detailed below.